mdmueller3/SoundLED/README.md

 There are two main ways to create sound-responsive LEDs.
 These are:
 * Control the lights directly from your sound-source
-* Control the lights with an external platform capable of "hearing" the music
+* Control the lights with an external platform capable of interpretting the music by measuring the voltage levels

 Because sound-responsive LEDs are often expensive, SoundLED aims to simplify the second option.